• Menu

 Exhibitor must grow all exhibits & flowers exhibited with foliage on stem

-Special Most Points in Arrangements – Classes 1 – 20 Prize: $10 Prize: Perpetual Plaque
+Special Most Points in Cut Flowers – Classes 1 – 20 Prize: $10 Prize: Perpetual Plaque

 Special Judges Choice in Arrangements Prize: $10